donphi/slidev/README.md

 ### PDF export not working

 - Playwright/Chromium must be installed in the Sli.dev container
-- Use `docker-compose run slidev npm run export` for CLI export
+- Use `docker compose run slidev npm run export` for CLI export

 ## License